dcaslin/slack-export/README.md

 - `npm start`

 ### Docker

+This is hosted on docker hub at https://hub.docker.com/repository/docker/dcaslin/slack-export

 - Update the reference `docker-compose.yaml` file to, at a minimum, set your `SLACK_API_TOKEN` and make sure the export bind mount exists with proper permissions
 - Run `docker-compose up`.
 This will run then CLI tool in a container that will immediately shut down on success

 ## Creating your App and Obtaining a Token